Fishing Rating: Hot Good Fair Poor

 Lake levels are low this year, but boat launching is still good.
-When weather gets hot in the summer, fish between 10 and 20 feet down.
-There will be very few fish below 20 feet during the summer months because the oxygen levels go below what trout need to survive.
-Above 10 feet, the water temperatures get too warm for trout to thrive.
-Willow Springs is stocked with catchable rainbow trout weekly throughout the summer and tiger trout were stocked in May.
+As daytime temperatures cool, water stratification breaks up and trout disperse throughout all depths.
+Willow Springs is stocked with catchable rainbow trout weekly until the end of September and tiger trout were stocked in May.
 Large numbers of trout remain uncaught into the fall and continue to provide excellent opportunity for anglers.
 Try Kastmasters, small Rapalas or Panther Martins for either species.
 Shore anglers fishing for trout can try nightcrawlers or PowerBait.
 Green sunfish and smallmouth bass were illegally introduced to this lake.
 Try a small hook with a worm under a bobber, even during the hotter parts of the day.

 Woods Canyon Lake – Rating:

-Just like at Willow Springs Lake, when it’s hot in the summer, fish a little deeper, between 10 and 20 feet.
-Don’t fish too deep because the lake stratifies, meaning there’s no oxygen at the bottom and is too warm for trout at the top.
+Just like at Willow Springs Lake, water temperatures should be mixing and letting fish move freely into deep water.
+Large numbers of trout remain uncaught into the fall and continue to provide excellent opportunity for anglers.
 If fishing for trout from shore, try PowerBait or worms.
 Fly anglers may have luck on dry flies or small nymphs right at sunset.
 Boaters can try trolling a Super Duper or tiny gold Kastmaster lures.
 The lake is loaded with crayfish; try fishing for large trout with spinners or lures that imitate crayfish patterns.
 Fish for illegally stocked green sunfish along the rocky shore with nightcrawlers.
-The lake is stocked weekly throughout the summer with rainbow trout and during May with tiger trout.
-Store and boat rentals are open for the season!
+Woods Canyon Lake is stocked weekly throughout September with Rainbow Trout and in May with Tiger Trout.

 Becker Lake – Rating:

-The lake can only be fished with artificial flies and lures with a single barbless hook, catch and release trout only.
+Becker Lake can only be fished with artificial flies and lures with a single point barbless hook, catch-and-release trout only.
 Big rainbow and tiger trout lurk along the weed beds on the south end, but can be found in the middle of the lake by boat and float tube as well.
-Flies to try are midges, Prince nymphs, brown Montana stone and KP bugger.
-There is limited opportunity for shore fishing and wading because of drop offs and vegetation, but there is a floating fishing pier that is handicapped accessible.
-Spin fishermen can try Z-rays, small Kastmasters or Panther Martins with the treble replaced with a single barbless hook.
+Flies to try are midges, prince nymph, brown Montana stone and KP bugger.
+There is limited opportunity for shore fishing and wading especially due to low water, but there is a floating fishing pier that is handicapped accessible.
+Spin fishermen can try Z-rays, small Kastmasters or Panther Martins with the treble replaced with a single point barbless hook.

-Fishing is best in the morning before the wind picks up and evenings after the wind has died down.
-As of mid-May, the lake was a little low, but water quality is good.
-A 2018 spring fish population survey found lots of rainbow trout from 14-20 inches (most in the 18-19-inch range).
-Largemouth bass can also be found in this lake and anglers are encouraged to harvest bass to help the trout populations.
-Our lake host is back for another season, so say hello and ask him for the latest fishing tricks and tips!
+In early fall, fishing is best in the morning before the wind picks up and evenings after the monsoon storms have passed.
+With cool daytime temperatures. fishing can be productive from dusk to dawn.
+A 2018 spring fish population survey found lots of rainbow trout from 14-20 inches (most in the 18-19 inch range).
+Illegally introduced largemouth bass can also be found in this lake and anglers are encouraged to harvest bass to help the trout populations.

 Big Lake – Rating:

 Bait and shore fishermen can try anything from worms to PowerBait.
-Fishing from a boat is generally more successful in the summer and fall than fishing from the shoreline, when the fish move into deep, cooler water.
+Fishing from a boat is generally more successful in the early fall than fishing from the shoreline, when the fish move into deep, cooler water.
 As temperatures cool, trout will be found in shallower water, but shore angling remains difficult due to low water levels.
 Boaters should try trolling spinners and flies.
 Rainbow trout often forage on bottom, while cutthroat trout may be a couple feet higher in the water column.
-To attract cutthroat trout, use lures that resemble crayfish or their movements.
+To attract cutthroat, use lures that resemble crayfish or their movements.
 Brook trout will hit flies, but also try nightcrawlers on the bottom.
-Spring 2018 fish population surveys found healthy numbers of rainbow and cutthroat trout, including cutthroat up to 20 inches and over 3 pounds.
-Big Lake Store is open for boat rentals and more!
+Spring 2018 fish population surveys found healthy numbers of rainbow and cutthroat trout, including cutthroat up to 20 inches and weighing more than 3 pounds.

 Greer Lakes (Bunch, Tunnel, River) – Rating:

 Tunnel and Bunch reservoirs both are about 10 feet deep on average.
-River Reservoir is the largest and deepest of the Greer lakes, with an average depth of 20 feet.
-Because it is the largest and deepest, and last in line of the three, River typically will have the most water, the longest into the summer.
+River Reservoir is the largest and deepest of the Greer Lakes, with an average depth of 20 feet.
+Because it is the largest and deepest, and last in line of the three, River typically will have the most water, the longest into the fall before filling again.
 Water rights are owned by the irrigation company and the lake levels get extremely low during the summer, so by fall, River is usually the only lake with enough water to be worth fishing.
 When the lakes begin filling again in the fall, fish near the inflows where the water is freshest.Try insect and crayfish mimic flies and lures flowing in with the freshwater.